gurusabarish/hugo-profile/exampleSite/content/blog/markdown_1.md

 title: "Markdown syntax"
 date: 2020-08-15T13:22:10+05:30
 draft: false
-subtitle: "Javascript"
 github_link: "https://github.com/gurusabarish/hugo-profile"
 author: "Gurusabarish"
 tags:
   - markdown
   - css
   - blog
-bg_image: "/images/bg-image-4.jpg"
+bg_image: ""
-description: "Markdown syntax"
+description: "This is a description of Markdown syntax "
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.